deathbeds/schemata/readme.md

 2. A schema derives for the a jsonschema object because it's schema conforms the standard json schema.

 ## architecture

+Existing trait libraries use special objects, with custom logic, to acheive the features of traitlet patterns.
+On the other hand, `schemata` provides concrete python types with traitlet features.

+`schemata` uses open source projects to extend the abilities of the library.

 ## comparison with other trait libraries